Solana CLI Basics

 Request an airdrop of SOL to your wallet to pay for transactions and program deployments.

-Set your cluster to the devnet:
+- Set your cluster to Devnet:

 $solana config set -ud

-Then request an airdrop of devnet SOL:
+- Request an airdrop of Devnet SOL:

 $solana airdrop 2